adobe/aio-cli-plugin-aem-cloud-service-migration/config/README.md

     -   `artifactId` : The prefix that is to be used to set the artifactId for all newly created `ui.apps` and `ui.content` packages.
     -   `appTitle` : The application title.
+    -   `appId` : The application Id (will be used for config and package folder names)
+    -   `version` : The version used for content packages.

 Example: